 7. Be careful though, only buy from those grocery stores that have a decent selection of organic, locally available food.
 You might save money in the short run, but lots of hidden costs can go unnoticed for a long time if we don’t take care of our health.
 Go for the all natural ingredients.
 By natural I mean not made from artificial ingredients or colors.
 Look for hot and fresh organic ingredients.
 Minimize on any artificial flavoring and artificial ingredients like MSG.
 Saving money is good and all and a pressure cooker will allow you to do so, but you should invest some of those savings into good health and nutrition for sure!

 There you go!
-Now you don’t have any excuses holding you back from buying a new pressure cooker and trying out a few recipes!
+Now you don’t have any excuses holding you back from buying a new pressure cooker and trying out a few recipes listed below!